Fluctuation Bounds for the Restricted Solid-on-Solid Model of Surface Growth: Lower bounds on surface height fluctuation

 \end{proof}

 It seems possible to extend this to result to higher dimensions as well, although one would get a constant order fluctuation lower bound.
 The proof would require an understanding of the growth of the dual RSOS interface in higher dimension, which has the same dynamics as the Eden growth model.
 Limit shape results are well-known for the Eden model, which may be enough to extend the lower bound to all dimensions.
-While we do not pursue this result here, we note the following simple observation.
+The following simple observation makes a start.
+Ideally, we would like to prove that the liminf of the variance is bounded away from zero, as in Theorem 3.2 of \cite{penrose2008growth}, but the same proof technique fails for RSOS.
+The basic difficulty is that an update may not change the height of the surface.

 \begin{proposition} Let $f(t,x)$ denote the surface height of a RSOS surface growth model on $\mathbb{Z}^d$.
 Then

 \end{proposition}

 \begin{proof}